petl-developers/petl/docs/io.rst

 .. note::

-    For reading and writing to databases, the following functions require `SQLAlchemy <http://www.sqlalchemy.org/>` its the database specific driver to be installed along petl, e.g.::
+    For reading and writing to databases, the following functions require `SQLAlchemy <http://www.sqlalchemy.org/>` and the database specific driver to be installed along petl, e.g.::

         $ pip install sqlalchemy